How to Mix Pizza Dough

 Yes, it is possible, but it is also not easy since you must simultaneously hold the hand mixer and the bowl.

-Also, remember that only a hand mixer with a dough hook is the one that can be used for mixing dough.
+Also, remember that only a hand mixer with a dough hook can be used for mixing dough.

 Dough hooks have a C or S shape.